29 Student Loan Statistics: You Won't Believe in 2025

 11. 6% More Loans

-The total number of borrowers who own higher education loans increased by 6%.
+The total number of borrowers who own higher education loans increased by about 6%.5

 This statistic is the number of borrowers who own higher education loans,